-Best Alternatives to Sonos
+Best Alternatives to Sonos in 2018

 The Bose SoundTouch 10 wireless speaker is a pretty popular multi-room option.
 With nearly 500 reviews on Amazon, the SoundTouch 10 maintains a 4.5-star rating.

-Like the Libratone ZIPP, the Bose SoundTouch 10 sports both WiFi and Bluetooth connectivity.
+Like the Libratone ZIPP, the Bose SoundTouch 10 sports both Wi-Fi and Bluetooth connectivity.
 Unlike the ZIPP, however, it seems the SoundTouch 10 doesn't offer AirPlay streaming.
 Bose lists compatibility with Spotify, Pandora, Amazon Music, and iHeart Radio to name a few music services.
 But again, with Bluetooth connectivity you can stream any sound over the speaker you'd like.

 A unique feature of the SoundTouch 10 that really stands out is the preset functionality.
 There are six preset buttons atop the speaker that you can assign to a specific song, a radio station, a specific artist, a specific playlist, etc. It keeps you from having to fumble and fiddle with your phone in order to listen to music.
 You simply walk in, tap a button, and boom! you're listening.

-With Apple TV, you can use AirPlay to stream music throughout your entire home.
+With Apple TV 4K, you can use AirPlay to stream music throughout your entire home.
 In fact, I'm currently listening to Adele's "Hello" play on the television sets in my living room and in my bedroom at the same time.
 It's as simple as opening your iPhone, iPad, or Mac and changing your audio settings to output to the Apple TV devices in your home.

-If you've got a set of nice speakers hooked up to your television set(s), AirPlay via Apple TV isn't a bad option — especially if you've gone all-in on Apple technology.
-Plus, Apple TV comes with a whole host of other features: Siri, smart home control, the Apple TV App Store, etc.
+If you've got a set of nice speakers hooked up to your television set(s), AirPlay via Apple TV 4K isn't a bad option — especially if you've gone all-in on Apple technology.
+Plus, the $179 Apple TV 4K comes with a whole host of other features: Siri, smart home control, the Apple TV App Store, etc.

 How do you jam?